The Indie Web's Overcompensation

 effeminate prison resort, is because the tech leaders have replaced God's word with

-To say the alternative should be anarchy or democracy would be equally dumb.
+To say the alternative should be anarchy or liberal democracy (a decentralized version of what we already have) would be equally dumb.
 We already know the masses will demand what they've been tricked to want.
+That is how we got to this point in the first place.
 In fact, freedom on the Internet is not enough either.
 Everyone doing as they please on the web would not solve anything.
 It'd be like a virtual Burning Man festival: a bunch of pretentious hippy anarchists rationalizing why doing degenerate activities sticks it to the man.

 We Need (Heavenly) Order

 Community guidelines are based and largely needed.
-It's as simple as understanding you shouldn't go to a fancy restaurant with a sweatshirt or a baseball cap.
+It's as simple as understanding you shouldn't go to a fancy restaurant with a sweatshirt or a baseball hat.
 The power of customs and tradition should exemplify God's word, not go against it.
-The structure of communities keeping themselves in check has been injected with false paradigms, notably from that of Twitter.
+The structure of communities keeping themselves in check has been injected with counterfeit paradigms, notably from that of Twitter.
 The framework of a terms of service in conjunction with the paradigm of Godliness should be our reference point to how we make decisions online: Love thy neighbor (no drama).
+Be humble (Don't be proud of your popularity).
 Serve love and truth: not money.
 Do not link to people who blaspheme.
 Do not idolize the Internet, the people on it or the technologies which power it.
 Although I believe it's more important to impose this moral standard face to face - town to town, doing so online can't hurt.

 Be Careful Who You Call the Enemy